erikj/presentations/design-build-web-apis/slides/outro.md

 # Discussion

-- HTTP APIs developed or in consideration @ NCAR?
+- Web APIs developed or in consideration @ NCAR?
 - Other tools & techniques for designing and building APIs?
-- HTTP APIs in use?
+- Web APIs in use?
 - Experience w/ OPenDAP?